Rizucuu/A3-tracker/README.md

 ### Iterations
 ### Improvements
 ### Lessons learned & Best practices
 * I attempted to utilize the IMDb API to locate the exact movie poster for the thumbnail image.
 However, it appears that all the available APIs require payment for permission to use.
-Thus, I chose to use preset images that align with the film's genre instead.
+Thus, I chose to use preset images based on film genres instead.
+* I attempted to use glide.js to build an image carousel for user inputs, but it turned out to be incompatible with the software stack my prototype is using.
+As a result, my app was not functioning properly and a lot of errors were appearing in the console.
+However, I was able to resolve this issue by switching to splide.js, a similar library that works perfectly with my code.
+I realized that it's important to be flexible and open to different approaches when one method is not effective, or you’ll just end up wasting more time.
 ## Application Configuration:
 ### Screen dimensions and resolutions best for viewing the application
 **Dimensions** (width x depth): 13-inch Macbook (30.41 x 21.24 cm)